Shipstr/junior-backend-code-challenge/README.md

 Since this is a backend-focused challenge, we are not looking for styling or CSS, but will notice if any improvements are made.
 For this backend challenge, the default configurations should work as-is.
 Feel free to update the configurations for your implementation of the challenge, if needed.

-Please create a Rails API endpoint to provide service provider rates to the frontend Vue app.
+Please create a Rails API endpoint to provide service rates to the frontend Vue app.

-#### Provider model
+#### Rate model
-Shipping service provider with the attributes:
+Shipping service rate with the attributes:
-  * Name of company
+  * Name of company providing service, like a trucking carrier
   * A flat shipping rate

 #### Requirements